orwa84/thesis/README.md

 > ![System Parameters Notebook View -in Mathematica 9.0](https://raw.githubusercontent.com/orwa84/thesis/master/figures/system-parameters-radix4.png)

-As the name suggests, this is where you make the design decisions most crucial to the design of your hardware unit, the most important of which is *"bits per high-radix digit"* which is a twisted way of describing the number of binary bits which you synchronous digital circuit will be able to crunch in every iteration (i.e. with every tick of the clock).
+As the name suggests, this is where you make the decisions most crucial to the design of your hardware unit, the most important of which is *"bits per high-radix digit"* which is a lengthy way of describing the number of bits to be consumed by your digital circuit in every iteration (i.e. with every tick of the digital clock).

-The higher this number is, the faster your circuit is going to be, but the more complex the hardware will need to be (both in terms of the number of logic gates as well as in terms of the ROM needed to store the SRT table).
+The higher this number is, the faster your circuit is going to be.

+However, this is going to be at the expense of the complexity of the hardware needed (both in terms of the number of logic gates as well as in terms of the ROM size required to store the SRT table date).

-"2" is considered a good choice for a practically-sized unit and SRT table.
+"2" is considered a good choice for a practically-sized unit.

 ### Second notebook: Designer Cell